abubaca4/vaultwarden-cloudflare-ipv6/README.md

-Most part of this is old and will be changed in future
+Work with readme in progress.

+This image for situation when you has only ipv6 address on your vps and your want to has access from ipv4.
+In cloudflare reverse proxy you receive ipv4&ipv6 address even you have only one address.

-# vaultwarden-backup-nginx-le
+# vaultwarden-cloudflare-ipv6

-This is docker-compose that run [vaultwarden](https://github.com/dani-garcia/vaultwarden) with [nginx-le](https://github.com/nginx-le/nginx-le) reverse proxy and backups by [vaultwarden-backup](https://github.com/ttionya/vaultwarden-backup/).
+This is docker-compose that run [vaultwarden](https://github.com/dani-garcia/vaultwarden) with [nginx](https://github.com/nginxinc/docker-nginx) reverse proxy and backups by [vaultwarden-backup](https://github.com/ttionya/vaultwarden-backup/).

-Also [watchtower](https://github.com/containrrr/watchtower) used to auto upgrade images.

-It has two version: with ipv6 support and without it.
-The main difference is ipv6 version can log client ipv6 addresses but requaired some additional actions to setup.

 Steps of runing:

+### 0 step system prepare

+You should set docker mirror with ipv6 support.
+[Issue about ipv6 support in docker](https://github.com/docker/roadmap/issues/89#issuecomment-817263625).
+You can use google mirror https://mirror.gcr.io or docker ipv6-only mirror registry.ipv6.docker.com

+Мery desirable to set [nat64](https://nat64.xyz/) o somefing can be broken.
+You shoud set selected dns as single proxy in the system(look [arch wiki](https://wiki.archlinux.org/title/systemd-resolved) for systemd.)

 ### 1 step

-Only when used ipv6 version.

-You need to run [ipv6nat](https://github.com/robbertkl/docker-ipv6nat)
+You need to run [ipv6nat](https://github.com/robbertkl/docker-ipv6nat) (it is simplest way to give network access for docker containers.

 ```
 docker run -d --name ipv6nat --privileged --network host --restart unless-stopped -v /var/run/docker.sock:/var/run/docker.sock:ro -v /lib/modules:/lib/modules:ro robbertkl/ipv6nat